Floorp-Projects/Floorp/docs/performance/memory/bloatview.md

        netscape   `netscape.txt`   Tue Aug 29 14:20:14 2000
        ---------- ---------------- --------------------------

-The numbers do not include malloc d data such as string contents.
+The numbers do not include malloc'd data such as string contents.

 Click on a column heading to sort by that column.
 Click on a class name to see details for that class.

        -------------------- --------------- ----------------- --------- --------- ---------- ---------- ------------------------------- --------- -------- ---------- ---------
-       Class Name           Instance Size   Bytes allocated                                             Bytes allocated but not freed
-                                            blank             mozilla   yahoo     netscape   Total      blank                           mozilla   yahoo    netscape   Total
+       Class Name           Instance Size   Bytes allocated                                             Bytes allocated but not freed blank             mozilla   yahoo     netscape   Total      blank                           mozilla   yahoo    netscape   Total
        TOTAL                                                                                            1754408                         432556    179828   404184     2770976
        nsStr                20              6261600           3781900   1120920   1791340    12955760   222760                          48760     13280    76160      360960